Sejfulla Malëshova: Biography

-Malëshova was born in Këlcyrë.
+Malëshova was born in Këlcyrë as the son of Tasim and Pashako Hoxha.
+His family was of Gheg Albanian descent.
 He was educated in Vlorë and later studied medicine in Italy.
+During studies, together with his friend Odhis Paskalin, he started publishing in "Studenti Shqiptar" his first poems.
 In 1924, a 23-year-old Malëshova became Fan Noli's personal secretary.
 After Noli's government was overthrown, Malëshova fled to Vienna, where he joined KONARE, a revolutionary organization founded by Albanian leftists.
 He went to Moscow and Leningrad with a delegation of the group where he translated the Communist Manifesto into Albanian.
 In 1930–1932, he joined the Communist Party of the Soviet Union, but was subsequently expelled as a Bukharinist.
-He became a charter member of the Albanian Communist Party and a member of its Politburo prior until 1946.
+He joined the Albanian Communist Party and was a member of its Politburo before 1946.
 After Moscow, he moved to Paris where other Albanian revolutionaries like Llazar Fundo had settled.
 There was a rivalry between the two and twice Malëshova denounced Fundo as a Bukharinist.
 In 1938, after the Comintern ordered Fundo's death, Malëshova attempted to murder him with an axe.

-He used to appear as a self-proclaimed rebel poet of the guerrilla war against the Italian and German occupying armies in Albania, and became known by his pen name, Lame Kodra.
-In 1945, he was appointed Minister of Culture and Propaganda.
-In the same year, he was elected president of the newly founded League of Writers and Artists of Albania, which consisted of 74 members initially, with several non-communist intellectuals among them.
-The League took over the publication of well-known Albanian literature Drita magazine.
+During World War II, he became known under the name Lame Kodra, and described himself as a rebel poet.
+In 1946, he was appointed Minister of Culture and Propaganda and elected president of the nascent League of Writers and Artists of AlbaniaThe League took over the publication of well-known Albanian literature Drita magazine.

-Malëshova had emerged as a moderate communist, often inviting publications without regard to their ideological content, which earned him the wrath of Enver Hoxha, particularly after an appeal by the Writers League to Harry Truman and Clement Attlee for Western recognition of Albania.
+Malëshova became known as a moderate communist, putting him at odds with Enver Hoxha.
 In 1946, Koçi Xoxe, working under orders from Yugoslavia purged a number of members of the party, including Malëshova, who was denounced as a "right-wing opportunist".
 In 1947, he was tried for subversive activities and imprisoned.

 After leaving prison, Malëshova spent the rest of his life as a warehouseman in Fier, shunned by almost all his fellow citizens.
 If anyone dared speak to him, he would pinch his lips with his fingers, to remind them of the vow of eternal silence which would ensure his survival.
 He died there, an outcast, in 1971.
 His funeral was attended only by his sister, the gravedigger and two Sigurimi agents.